stappersg/vBook/src/tuto/0/basic.md

 > For complex configurations, it is recommended to split the file into [Rhai modules](https://rhai.rs/book/language/modules/index.html).

-> To get an exhaustive list of parameters that you can change in the configuration, see the [Configuration Reference](../../ref/vSL/api/var::cfg.md) chapter.
+> To get an exhaustive list of parameters that can be changed in the configuration, see the [Configuration Reference](../../ref/vSL/api/var::cfg.md) chapter.

 The server can now listen and serve SMTP connections.